 Zoom uses Just-In-Time (JIT) provisioning with Single Sign-On by default.
 This means that when a user tries to login, a Zoom account will be created for them based on your SAML mapping.
-However, if you do not want Zoom accounts to be automatically created when a user attempts to sign in, you can use pre-provisioning instead.
-Pre-provisioning will need to be enabled by Zoom support.
+However, if you do not want Zoom accounts to be automatically created when a user attempts to sign in, you can use pre-provisioning instead and create users via REST API or CSV.

 This article covers: